 This is a Wards am551 rangefinder camera sold by the Montgomery Wards chain of department stores.
-This camera is actually just a rebadged Konica Auto S2 which was a very nice Japanese rangefinder of the mid 60s.
+This camera is a rebadged Konica Auto S2 which was a very nice Japanese rangefinder of the mid 60s.
 Back in those days, it was common for major American department stores to sell copies of existing cameras under their own brand.

 Film Type: 135 (35mm)